iptq/deductive-failures-hsf/500_where_is_my_key.md

     VeryLongKeyYouWillNeverGuessVe

 where the last two letters is simply the start of the key again (`i % strlen(k)`).
 Now that we know the key, reversing the `message2.enc` should be really trivial.
+A bit of algebra is required to do this part.

 ```python
 k = "VeryLongKeyYouWillNeverGuess"